 PAL: There are so many good books written about fundamental and technical analysis.
 Do you think then people are wasting their time reading them?

 Grandluckmeister: I am not to say what people should or should not do.
 But they must understand that the associations made between economic data and stock fundamentals are very weak, or even random.
 For example, why are people buying stocks paying 25 or even 40 times earnings?
 The ceiling could have been set at 10 or even 5.
 There is no clear association between the performance of the stock market and the economy.
-The latter is real world, the former is speculation, greed and fear.
+The latter is the real world, the former is speculation, greed, and fear.

 PAL: What do you think about quants and quant funds?

 Grandluckmeister: This is something new and we need to have more data to assess the performance.
-In my opinion most quant funds are not using any real edges but only to fit their formulas on market data.
+In my opinion, most quant funds are not using any real edges but only fit their formulas on market data.
 They may get crushed at the end by randomness.
 Some lucky guy that tosses a coin on the other side of the trade could be the winner.
-Also note that markets have gotten more efficient and alpha is hard to extract.
+Also, note that markets have gotten more efficient and alpha is hard to extract.